-In the context of social protocols, the Δ_p function puts an additional constraint on the execution of behavioral units.
-The Δ_p function defines the "desirability" of a transition within the given protocol for the whole group.
-The highest the value of the Δ_p function for a transition t, the highest the desirability of this transition for the group.
-If the value of the Δ_p function for a transition t is zero, then the group does not desire this transition to be executed.
+The φ_p function puts an additional constraint on the execution of transitions.
+The φ_p function defines the "desirability" of a transition within the given protocol for the whole group.
+The highest the value of the φ_p function for a transition t is, the highest the desirability of this transition for the group will be.
+If the value of the φ_p function for a transition to be executed.
+It allows collaborators for presenting various granularity levels of a given social protocol with regards to a desirability threshold.
+Desirability filtering is the transformation that causes all transitions with desirability value lowest than the desirability threshold to be suppressed.